opensearch-project/documentation-website/_security/access-control/document-level-security.md

    - ![Document- and field-level security screen in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/images/security-dls.png)

-## Updating roles by accessing the Rest API
+## Updating roles by accessing the REST API

 In the REST API, you provide the query as a string, so you must escape your quotes.
 This role allows a user to read any document in any index with the field `public` set to `true`: